-- 1. For USA: US Federal law restricts this device to sale by or on the order of a dentist or a physician. - 2.
-The TBR® dental implant system must only be used by dental surgeon, stomatologists, maxillofacial surgeons, especially trained surgeons or by dental technicians for the prosthetic parts only. - 3.
-The TBR® dental implant and prosthetic elements require the specific use of instruments as well as a strict respect of the user's instructions. - 4.
-Any adjustment shall be considered as an alteration of the characteristics and the performances of the TBR® products that may compromise the patients' safety.
-Therefore, it may void the guarantee and cancel the responsibility of the manufacturer. - 5.
-The implantable TBR® prosthetic products are single-use.
+1. For USA: US Federal law restricts this device to sale by or on the order of a dentist or a physician.

+2. The TBR[®] dental implant system must only be used by dental surgeon, stomatologists, maxillofacial surgeons, especially trained surgeons or by dental technicians for the prosthetic parts only.

+3. The TBR[®] dental implant and prosthetic elements require the specific use of instruments as well as a strict respect of the user's instructions.

+4. Any adjustment shall be considered as an alteration of the characteristics and the performances of the TBR[®] products that may compromise the patients' safety.
+Therefore, it may void the guarantee and cancel the responsibility of the manufacturer.

+5. The implantable TBR[®] prosthetic products are single-use.
 Their re-use, even if resterilized, can generate implant loss, bioincompatibility, permanent tissue lesions and can strongly increase infectious risks (conventional and unconventional).
-Moreover their reuse can threaten the performances and functionality of these medical devices. - 6.
-In case of malfunction, inform the manufacturer.
+Moreover their reuse can threaten the performances and functionality of these medical devices.

+6. In case of malfunction, inform the manufacturer.

+7. The practitioner must consider the current applicable regulatory requirements.